jtesta/ssh-audit/CONTRIBUTING.md

 [Tox](https://tox.wiki/) is used to automate testing.
 Linting is done with [pylint](http://pylint.pycqa.org/en/latest/) & [flake8](https://flake8.pycqa.org/en/latest/), and static type-checking is done with [mypy](https://mypy.readthedocs.io/en/stable/).

-For Ubuntu systems, install tox with `apt install tox`, then simply run `tox` in the top-level directory.
+Install the required packages with `python3 -m pip install -U codecov coveralls flake8 mypy pylint pytest tox`, then run the tests with `python3 -m tox`.
 Look for any error messages in the (verbose) output.

 ## Docker Tests